nb312/Kotlin-Extension/README.md

 # Kotlin-Extension
 [![ex][exsvg]][ex]
-This library have the extensions are below:
+This library support these extensions, which are below:
 - Resource Id
 - SharePreference
 - Activity